monarchwadia/ragged/README.md

 console.log(c.history.at(-1)?.text); // A rickroll is a prank...
 ```

+> [!TIP]
+> The `.at` method is a native JavaScript array method that allows you to access elements in an array using negative indices.
+This is useful for accessing the last element in an array.
+The `.at()` method has been available in JavaScript since ES2022.
+[See MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/at).

 ### Setting message history

 You can set the history by setting the `.history` property to an array of messages.